5 use cases for intelligent automation

 RPA automations must have these process programmed.
 They don’t learn or adapt to different workflows, making it impossible to perform complex, human-like tasks on their own.

 However, when you add AI to RPA, the optimization possibilities are endless.
 This powerful combination is called intelligent process automation (IPA), which is a superior alternative to RPA.

-Check out five intelligent process automation use cases across these five industries:
+Continue reading below to check out five intelligent process automation use cases across five industries.